Section 1 - Introduction

 (16) For more complex proposals, the legal requirements, governance and corporate structure of the activity should be described.
 Complex proposals may include several categories of commercial activity and require extensive consultation.

-(17) Consultation with Assurance Services (Risk and Insurance) and a Finance Business Partner is mandatory for all commercial activities.
-Consultation with the Legal Office is mandatory for all activities above $100,000 or where the activity will involve signing a legal agreement that is not included in the Legal Precedents section of the University website.
+(17) Consultation with Governance and Assurance Services (Risk and Insurance) and a Finance Business Partner is mandatory for all commercial activities.
+Consultation with the Legal & Compliance unit is mandatory for all activities above $100,000 or where the activity will involve signing a legal agreement that is not included in the Legal Precedents section of the University website.

-(18) Preliminary evaluation of the proposal in accordance with these Guidelines should be conducted by the head of Faculty or Division to whom the Activity owner reports.
-The proposal shall not be submitted to an Approval Authority without the prior endorsement of the head of Faculty or Division.
+(18) Preliminary evaluation of the proposal in accordance with these Guidelines should be conducted by the head of College or Division to whom the Activity owner reports.
+The proposal shall not be submitted to an Approval Authority without the prior endorsement of the head of College or Division.

 (19) As a minimum standard, all proposals for commercial activities are subject to evaluation against the following common criteria: